 about the risks, benefits, and possible side effects of all treatments.

-In some cases, a man with micropenis may have a low sperm count.
-This
+In some cases, a person with micropenis may have a low sperm count.

 When to Call a Healthcare Provider